Introduction

 Bottom line: Success with MRR or PLR isn’t about shortcuts, it’s about smart execution.
 Read, customize, and respect both your license and your audience.
 That’s what separates quick sellers from lasting brands.

-Market Stats: Why MRR and PLR Still Matter in 2025
+Why MRR and PLR Still Matter

 What This Means for You